caraya/xml-workflow/markdown-source/css-paged-media-styles.md

 ## Defaults

-Now that we've loaded the fonts
+Now that we've loaded the fonts we can create our defaults for the document.
+The `html` element defines vertical overflow and text size adjustment for Safari and Windows browsers.

 ```css
 html {